Bealby/Milestone-Project-2/README.md

 **Contact Form:** A page for people to get in contact if they have any related stories or information to provide.

+**Music:** Play some music in the background (1940's genre), that plays on entering site.
+This could be initiated using jquery, where it loops continuosly or plays only a certain amount of times.
+There shoud be a function to turn sound off.